Being at Sheffield has allowed me to develop my interests into passions

 What's your favourite thing about Sheffield as a city?

 My favourite thing about Sheffield is definitely the diversity the city has on offer, from music, to food, Sheffield has just about everything.
 With the Peak District just on your doorstep and wonderful green spaces in the city centre itself, there is something for absolutely everyone.
 There are so many great bars, independent shops and music venues all around the city but one place that brings this all together is Peddler Market, definitely make sure you go!

 Do you have any reflections to share on your study since the Coronavirus outbreak and the temporary move to online teaching?

 The coronavirus outbreak has changed almost every aspect of our everyday lives, this including our academic life, however, the Department of Sociological Studies has supported our online teaching every step of the way.
-Our lecturers are always quick to reply to any emails and will always make time for a Google Hangout If you are struggling with any aspect of your studies.
+Our lecturers are always quick to reply to any emails and will always make time for a Google Chat If you are struggling with any aspect of your studies.

 What are your plans following graduation?
 Where do you see yourself in the future?

 After graduation, I hope to go on to do a master’s degree, definitely in a topic that is gender related.
 I would really love to be able to do more research in areas of feminism that I am passionate about to help make a change to current legal frameworks.
 In the future, post-university life, I see myself in some sort of social care role.
 I would love to carry on researching alongside my job to help make a change on both an individual and mass scale.
 I am currently about to undertake my dissertation, centring this around the legal barriers to sex work.
 I would love to be able to carry this kind of work and research on for years to come.